-Basic earnings per share ("EPS") are calculated by dividing the net income for the year attributable to ordinary shareholders by the weighted average number of ordinary shares outstanding during the year.
+Basic earnings per share ("EPS") are calculated by dividing the net income for the period attributable to ordinary shareholders by the weighted average number of ordinary shares outstanding during the year.

-There is no dilution of shares as at 31 December 2020 and 2019.
+There is no dilution of shares as at 31 December 2021 and 31 December 2020.